kvatapo/kvatapo/README.md

 ## Hi there 👋

+##There could be some cool GIFs here, as well as lots of pictures and graphs.
+But right now, solving specific problems is more important to me than all these beautiful things.
+Life is short, and I’m stupid.

 <!--
 **kvatapo/kvatapo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.